redislabs-training/redis-sitesearch/README.md

         cp .env.example .env

 **Deployment note**: If you deploy redis-sitesearch to Google Cloud Platform using the deploy.sh script, the script expects to configure environment variables from a .env.prod file.
-If you deploy to Amazon Lightsail, you need to configure environment variables in the Lightsail GUI.

 ### Redis Password-protection